weapons-and-armor

 Shuriken: The Throwing Star of Precision

 Beyond combat, shuriken served psychological purposes.
 The distinctive whistle of a thrown shuriken reportedly chilled enemies, sowing confusion and fear.
 Stories from the “Legend of the Ninja of Iga” describe how a single shuriken tossed into a watchtower caused guards to drop their torches, plunging the area into darkness and giving the ninja precious seconds to slip past.
 Modern historians note that authentic shuriken were often improvised from coins or nails, a testament to the ninja’s resourcefulness—a quality richly celebrated in folklore.
+The bo shuriken, a straight iron spike thrown with a spinning motion, appears in tales as a tool for punching through armor gaps, while the hira shuriken (flat star) was favored for its ability to slice through paper lanterns and clothing.
 For a detailed overview of shuriken types and historical use, see Britannica’s entry on ninja weapons.

 Ninjato: The Shadow’s Blade